RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 3. Source: MFIN DEF14A 2023, S&P Capital IQ

 In its DEF14A 2023, MFIN disclosed the peer group used in its Compensation calculations.
 Presumably this gives the Board some guidance on reasonable compensation and structure.
-This group changed over 2022 and 2023, so ZimCal used ALL companies listed as of 2023, 2022 and 2021 which came to 21 companies, of which 1 is no longer public and another went bankrupt as of this analysis and so both were excluded from comparisons.
-Only 13 of the 21 peer companies were publicly traded at 07/31/24 and 07/31/24.
-The stock price change in that period was calculated for each company and the average return was used.
+This group changed over 2022 and 2023, so ZimCal used ALL companies listed as of 2023, 2022 and 2021 which came to 21 comparable companies, of which 1 is no longer public and another went bankrupt as of this analysis and so both were excluded from comparisons.
+Only 14 of the 20 companies (including MFIN) were publicly traded at 09/30/24 and 09/30/24.
+The stock price change in each period was calculated for each company that was public at the time and the median return was used.
+The average is significantly higher.

 We believe the Peer comparisons are cherry-picked and inadequate since the companies bear little resemblance to MFIN.
 However, we included them here for comparison.
 Reasonable comparisons should consider: